 The overall weighted average maturity of the investments of the WV Money Market Pool cannot exceed 60 days.
 Maximum maturity of individual securities cannot exceed 397 days from date of purchase, except for government floating rate notes, which can be up to 762 days.
-The weighted average maturity of the investments in the WV Money Market Pool as of June 30, 2021 and 2020, respectively, was 52 days and 44 days.
+The weighted average maturity of the investments in the WV Money Market Pool as of June 30, 2022 and 2021, respectively, was 21 days and 52 days.

-The overall effective duration of the investments of the WV Short Term Bond Pool is limited to a +/- 20 percent band around the effective duration of the portfolio's benchmark (the ICE BofAML 1-3 US Corporate & Government Index).
-As of June 30, 2021 and 2020, respectively, the effective duration as 664 days and 723 days.
+The overall effective duration of the investments of the WV Short Term Bond Pool is limited to a +/- 30 percent band around the effective duration of the portfolio's benchmark (the ICE BofAML 1-3 US Corporate & Government Index).
+As of June 30, 2022 and 2021, respectively, the effective duration was 686 days and 664 days.
 Maximum effective duration of individual securities cannot exceed 1,827 days (five years) from the date of purchase.